 The PACE Food Bank originally started as an extension of the Federal Surplus Food Program (also known as the “Cheese and Butter program”) in the early 1980s and developed into a Food Bank shortly after, when the agency began to receive and distribute food donations to the community.

-Today, the PACE Food Bank serves a yearly average of 6,000+ individuals, and has partnered with over 20 other agencies in the fight to end food insecurity.
+Today, the PACE Food Bank serves an average of 6,000+ individuals a year, and has partnered with over 20 other agencies in the fight to end food insecurity.

 Did you know that from 2019 to 2020, food insecurity in Massachusetts doubled?(From 8% in 2019 to 16% in 2020, according to a study conducted by Boston Indicators)